CS2450-Spring-2024/FinalProject/README.md

 # Running UVSim
 ### Running in CLI mode
-Run `python3 src/main.py --cli` in the command line.
+Run `python3 -m uvsim --cli` in the command line.

 ### Running in file mode
-Run `python3 src/main.py --file FILE` in the command line.
+Run `python3 -m uvsim --file FILE` in the command line.

 ### Showing opcode information
-Run `python3 src/main.py --opcode [OPCODE]` in the command line.
+Run `python3 -m uvsim --opcode [OPCODE]` in the command line.

-For more information, run `python3 src/main.py --help`
+For more information, run `python3 -m uvsim --help`

 # Programming
 Programs are written in [BasicML](#basicml-instructions).
 Programs can be read from a file, or line by line as they are entered in the CLI.